Literature

 Some articles have appeared in which it was said that Tipos Infames had contributed to the gentrification of the neighborhood.
 What do you think?

-In the novel, your sense of humor mixes with hopelessness.
-The narrator doesn't know what's wrong with him, but he feels worse and worse and ends up visiting various New York hospitals, which allows him to realize the extremely high cost of healthcare in the United States and how it separates the rich from the poor.
+In the novel, your sense of humor mixes with despair.
+The narrator doesn't know what's wrong with him, but he feels worse and worse and ends up visiting himself in various New York hospitals, which allows him to realize the extremely high cost of healthcare in the United States and how it separates the rich from the poor.

 I don't know, no...
 Why?